Registry

 You must place your credentials in either of the following places:

-After the control plane deploys in the management cluster, the Operator creates a default configs.imageregistry.operator.openshift.io resource instance based on configuration detected in the cluster.
+After the control plane deploys in the management cluster, the Operator creates a default configs.imageregistry.operator.openshift.io custom resource (CR) instance based on configuration detected in the cluster.

-If insufficient information is available to define a complete configs.imageregistry.operator.openshift.io resource, the incomplete resource is defined and the Operator updates the resource status with information about what is missing.
+If insufficient information is available to define a complete configs.imageregistry.operator.openshift.io CR, the incomplete resource is defined and the Operator updates the resource status with information about what is missing.

-The Image Registry Operator runs in the openshift-image-registry namespace, and manages the registry instance in that location as well.
+The Image Registry Operator runs in the CONTROL_PLANE_NAMESPACE environment variable of the management cluster, and manages the registry instance in the openshift-image-registry namespace of the cluster.
 All configuration and workload resources for the registry reside in that namespace.

 In Red Hat OpenShift Service on AWS, Red Hat Site Reliability Engineering (SRE) manages the registry for you.
 However, you can check the status of the registry pods and view the registry logs.